 1. Get your Japan Rail Pass / JR Pass for your Itinerary through Japan

 The JR Pass is an exclusive train “pass” for tourists visiting Japan.
 This will allow you to benefit from a fixed price per day to use the Japan Railways lines.
 If you are going to do a 14-day itinerary similar to ours, you can use it on all trains, except for the route from Kyoto to Koyasan (€23) and from Takayama to Shirakawa-go (€76).
 The rest of the trips, including within cities like Osaka and Tokyo, we did ALL with the JR Pass.
-Check the prices here since we visited the country in 2019.
+Check the prices in their site since we visited the country in 2019.

 On the other hand, it is important that you reserve the seats at your nearest JR Pass office for non-subway routes in the cities.
 Likewise, in the train that goes to and from the airport, Narita Express, it is essential to reserve seats in the JR offices.
 It can not be done online.
 Finally, the JR Pass can only be purchased in your country of origin and with some advance.
 That is, do not wait to arrive to Japan to buy it, as it is not possible.